opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. index:: RNG::fill

-.. _RNG::fill:

 RNG::fill
 -------------
-.. c:function:: void RNG::fill( Mat& mat, int distType, const Scalar& a, const Scalar& b )

-.. c:function:: void RNG::fill( MatND& mat, int distType, const Scalar& a, const Scalar& b )
+.. cpp:function:: void RNG::fill( InputOutputArray mat, int distType, InputArray a, InputArray b )

     Fills arrays with random numbers.

     :param mat: 2D or N-dimensional matrix.
 Currently matrices with more than 4 channels are not supported by the methods.
-Use  :func:`reshape`  as a possible workaround.
+Use  :cpp:func:`reshape`  as a possible workaround.

     :param distType: Distribution type, ``RNG::UNIFORM``  or  ``RNG::NORMAL`` .

     :param a: The first distribution parameter.
 In case of the uniform distribution, this is an inclusive lower boundary.
 In case of the normal distribution, this is a mean value.

     :param b: The second distribution parameter.
 In case of the uniform distribution, this is a non-inclusive upper boundary.
-In case of the normal distribution, this is a standard deviation.
+In case of the normal distribution, this is a standard deviation (diagonal of the standard deviation matrix or the full standard deviation matrix).

 Each of the methods fills the matrix with the random values from the specified distribution.
 As the new numbers are generated, the RNG state is updated accordingly.
 In case of multiple-channel images, every channel is filled independently, which means that RNG cannot generate samples from the multi-dimensional Gaussian distribution with non-diagonal covariation matrix directly.
 To do that, first, generate matrix from the distribution
-:math:`N(0, I_n)` (Gaussian distribution with zero mean and identity covariation matrix) and then transform it using :func:`transform` and the specific covariation matrix.
+:math:`N(0, I_n)` (Gaussian distribution with zero mean and identity covariation matrix) and then transform it using :cpp:func:`transform` and the specific covariation matrix.

 .. index:: randu

-.. _randu:

 randu
 -----

-.. c:function:: template<typename _Tp> _Tp randu()
+.. cpp:function:: template<typename _Tp> _Tp randu()

-.. c:function:: void randu(Mat& mtx, const Scalar& low, const Scalar& high)
+.. cpp:function:: void randu(InputOutputArray mtx, InputArray low, InputArray high)

     Generates a single uniformly-distributed random number or an array of random numbers.

     :param mtx: Output array of random numbers.
-The array must be pre-allocated and have 1 to 4 channels.
+The array must be pre-allocated.

     :param low: Inclusive lower boundary of the generated random numbers.

     :param high: Exclusive upper boundary of the generated random numbers.

 The template functions ``randu`` generate and return the next uniformly-distributed random value of the specified type. ``randu<int>()`` is an equivalent to ``(int)theRNG();`` , and so on.
 See
-:func:`RNG` description.
+:cpp:func:`RNG` description.

 The second non-template variant of the function fills the matrix ``mtx`` with uniformly-distributed random numbers from the specified range: